Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +1050)

 Looking to place a prop bet on Geraldo Perdomo?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Discover More About This Game